InscryptionModding/InscryptionAPI/index.md

 - **SetEvolve:** Creates evolve parameters.
 Note that you must also add the Evolve ability for this to do anything.
 - **SetOnePerDeck:** Sets whether or not the card is unique (only one copy in your deck per run).
 - **SetHideAttackAndHealth:** Sets whether or not the card's Power and Health stats will be displayed or not.
+- **SetGemify:** Sets whether or not the card should be Gemified by default.
 - **AddAbilities:** Add any number of abilities to the card.
-This will add duplicates..
+This will add duplicates.
 - **AddAppearances:** Add any number of appearance behaviors to the card.
 No duplicates will be added.
 - **AddMetaCategories:** Add any number of metacategories to the card.
 No duplicates will be added.
 - **AddTraits:** Add any number of traits to the card.
 No duplicates will be added.